teroikaheimo/fiDomainAvailableScanner/README.md

 # fiDomainAvailableScanner
-Simple program used to check .FI domain availability from a given list.
+I needed a way to check multiple .FI domain names availability fast so this program was the answer to that.

 ## Needed to run:
 - Node(tested on v10.15.3)